digitoimistodude/dudestarter/README.md

 ### Requirements

-* Mac OS X (development only - not tested on other systems, but feel free to try on and report back)
+* Mac OS X (development only - not tested on other systems, but feel free to try and report back)
 * [Devpackages](https://github.com/digitoimistodude/devpackages) - Npm, Gulp and Bower
 * [Dudestack](https://github.com/digitoimistodude/dudestack) - A toolkit for creating a new professional WordPress project with deployments.
 Heavily based on Bedrock by Roots.